 Following GAC clearance, the OIA will clear the international agreement application for review by the IU Office of the Vice President for International Affairs (OVPIA), which is IU’s pathway for international MOU approval.

-Upon final clearance of the MOU by IU legal, the Graduate Office will enter the preparatory program request into APPEAR, enabling the Registrar to create the relevant program plan coding.
+Upon final clearance of the MOU by IU legal, the IU Graduate School Indianapolis will enter the preparatory program request into APPEAR, enabling the Registrar to create the relevant program plan coding.

 - Guidelines for Accelerated programs: Five-year bachelor’s /master's degree collaborations with international partners using a graduate preparatory program status (IU CAS Login required)